testpy/blog/content/misc/the-automation-paradox.rst

 :about_author: Test lead engineer, wannabe aerobics instructor; I like shoes almost as much as testing.
 Currently working @3PillarGlobal, Cluj-Napoca.
 :summary: Or simply put, it seems everyone wants to automate stuff, but there’s never enough time for it

+**Or simply put, it seems everyone wants to automate stuff, but there’s never enough time for it**

 One of the things I enjoy most is to establish the automation framework on a new project, from simple setup on a local machine, until integration with a CI server.
 In my opinion, this is often one of the most challenging parts, and